yugs16/letstest/README.md

 - We will see how we can architect this test-based project.

 ### Architecture:
+- We will be using `React + TypeScript + Vite` as starting libraries
 ### Installation and Working:
 After clone and `cd letstest` follow the below steps.
 - `npm install`